allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ## Summary
 I hope the first part of this post gave you some background on how Elastic works under the hood.
-In Part II, we’ll look at how to apply this knowledge in practice for making Elasticsearch performance as bad as possible.
+In Part II, we’ll look at how to apply this knowledge in practice to making Elasticsearch performance as bad as possible.